HowardGriffin.org

 Potomac Curling club uses the timer in various configuratins.
 One example is:

 The timer will be set to 1 hr 52 min (112 min).
 When the clock hits zero and turns RED, you finish the end you are on and ARE DONE.
 The screen will turn YELLOW with 16 minutes remaining.
 This indicates that you should be into the 7th end when the clock turns yellow to be on track to get the full 8 ends in.
-Note that 112 minutes is seven ends of sixteen minutes each, consistent with competitive games.

 Run the timer Version 4.1b, with sounds and small seconds may be tested by clicking the link to the left.
 It will open in a new window.